History of the Jews in Russia: Haskalah in the Russian Empire

 Samuel Polyakov, nicknamed the "most famous railroad king" of the 19th century.
 He co-founded the World ORT in the 1880s, the largest Jewish education organization in the Russian Empire, perpetuating a vocational education program influenced by the values of Haskalah.

 The cultural and habitual isolation of the Jews gradually began eroding.
 An ever-increasing number of Jewish people adopted Russian customs and the Russian language.
 Russian education was spread among the Jewish population.
 Several Jewish-Russian periodicals appeared.

 Alexander II was known as "Tsar liberator" for the abolition of serfdom in 1861.
 Under his rule, Jews could not hire Christian servants, could not own land, and were restricted in travel.

 Alexander III was a staunch reactionary and an antisemite (influenced by Pobedonostsev) who strictly adhered to the old doctrine of Orthodoxy, Autocracy, and Nationality.
 His escalation of anti-Jewish policies sought to ignite "popular antisemitism," which portrayed the Jews as "Christ-killers" and the oppressors of Christian Slav victims.

 A large-scale wave of pogroms swept Ukraine in 1881, after Jews were scapegoated for the assassination of Alexander II.
-In the 1881 outbreak, there were pogroms in 166 Ukrainian towns, thousands of Jewish homes were destroyed, many families reduced to extremes of poverty; large numbers of men, women, and children were injured, and some killed.
+In the 1881 outbreak, there were pogroms in 166 Ukrainian towns, thousands of Jewish homes were destroyed, many families reduced to extremes of poverty; large numbers of men, women, and children were injured, and some were killed.
 Disorders in the south again drew the government's attention to the Jewish question.
 A conference was convened at the Ministry of Interior, and on May 15, 1882, so-called Temporary Regulations were introduced that stayed in effect for more than thirty years and became known as the May Laws.